ballerina-platform/module-ballerinax-postgresql/docs/spec/spec.md

       crypto:KeyStore|CertKey key?;
   |};

-  # Represents the combination of the certificate, private key, and private key password if encrypted
+  # Represents the combination of the certificate, the private key, and the private key password if encrypted
   #
   # + certFile - A file containing the client certificate
   # + keyFile - A file containing the client private key